 This is an Insight article, written by a selected partner as part of GCR's co-published content.
 Read more on Insight

-Over the course of 2013, antitrust enforcement in China was characterised by a rigorous wave of regulatory enforcement targeting cartel agreements and other ‘monopoly agreements’ prohibited under China’s Anti-Monopoly Law (AML).
-For the first time since the introduction of the AML in 2008, the National Development and Reform Commission (NDRC) and the State Administration for Industry and Commerce (SAIC), together with their regional offices, have firmly entered the international spotlight with a series of high-profile enforcement actions against domestic and foreign companies covering a broad range of alleged anti-competitive conduct.
+China continued its enforcement initiative in 2014, targeting cartel agreements and other ‘monopoly agreements’ prohibited under China’s Anti-Monopoly Law (AML).
+Building on several years of active enforcement, the National Development and Reform Commission (NDRC) and the State Administration for Industry and Commerce (SAIC), together with their regional offices, have firmly established their position in the international spotlight with a series of high-profile enforcement actions against domestic and foreign companies covering a broad range of alleged anti-competitive conduct.
+Notably, these cases have reflected both a further expansion into global cartel enforcement with its contribution to the worldwide Auto Parts investigation, as well as the launch of high-profile domestic cases involving Chinese and multinational companies in a number of sectors such as automotive, cement, insurance and contact lenses.

 This article provides an overview of the key developments in cartel enforcement in China and the significance of these developments for businesses.
-For these purposes, cartel developments are defined to cover prohibited coordinated conduct, including both horizontal agreements (such as price fixing or market allocation among competitors) and vertical agreements (such as resale price maintenance (RPM)).
+For these purposes, cartel developments are defined as covering prohibited coordinated conduct, including horizontal agreements such as price fixing or market allocation among competitors; and vertical agreements such as resale price maintenance (RPM).
 Both types of agreements are treated as ‘monopoly agreements’ under articles 13 to 16 of the AML and are subject to essentially the same enforcement rules.

-Horizontal agreements – particularly traditional hard core cartel agreements – have been an enforcement priority for both the NDRC and the SAIC since the AML came into effect.
+Horizontal agreements – particularly traditional hard-core cartel agreements – have been an enforcement priority for both the NDRC and the SAIC since the AML came into effect.
 So far, these horizontal agreements have accounted for the majority of the agencies’ enforcement actions.
-Although much of the enforcement of horizontal cartel agreements to date has focused on local violations by domestic companies, enforcement in this area is likely to continue and may become more active in targeting global cartels in 2014.
+While the enforcement of horizontal cartel agreements traditionally focused on local violations by domestic companies, enforcement in this area is becoming increasingly active in targeting global cartels and conducting domestic investigations involving multinational companies.

-Price fixing, customer/market allocation, output restrictions and joint boycotting are explicitly prohibited as monopoly agreements under article 13 of the AML.
-Horizontal agreements do not have to be oral or written contracts, but rather can take various forms: joint announcement, commitments, self-discipline policy or even concerted action.
+Price fixing, customer and market allocation, output restrictions and joint boycotting are explicitly prohibited as monopoly agreements under article 13 of the AML.
+Horizontal agreements do not have to be oral or written contracts, but rather can take various forms: joint announcement, commitments, self-discipline policy or other concerted action.
 Article 15 contains a non-exhaustive list of circumstances in which a monopoly agreement may be exempted, where the agreement is concluded for:

 - improving technology, or researching and developing new products;